Bragg Creek Provincial Park

 Bragg Creek Provincial Park is a Canadian provincial park in Alberta's Rocky Mountains at the eastern edge of Kananaskis Country.
 This park is located near the Elbow River and includes facilities for picnicking, hiking, and fishing.
+It is day-use only.

 CBC's television series North of 60 featured this provincial park as part of its principal filming photography.

 This park lies at the intersection of Cowboy Trail and Highway 66, south of Bragg Creek in Rocky View County.